-If a Virtex-II Pro FPGA is placed as the Master and a non-Virtex-II Pro FPGA is placed as a slave, select a configuration CCLK speed supported by all devices in the chain.
+Virtex-II Pro FPGAs can be used in a daisy-chain configuration only with XC4000X, SpartanXL, Spartan-II or other Virtex FPGAs.
+There are no restrictions on the order of the chain.
+However, if a Virtex-II Pro FPGA is placed as the Master and a non-Virtex-II Pro FPGA is placed as a slave, select a configuration CCLK speed supported by all devices in the chain.

-The separate bitstreams for the FPGAs in a daisy chain must be combined into a single PROM file, by using either iMPACT or the PROMGen utility (see Appendix A, "BitGen and PROMGen Switches and Options").
-Separate .bit files cannot be simply concatenated together to form a daisy-chain bitstream.
+The separate bitstreams for the FPGAs in a daisy-chain are required to be combined into a single PROM file, by using either the PROM File Formatter or the PROMGen utility (see Appendix A, "BitGen and PROMGen Switches and Options").
+Separate PROM files can not be simply concatenated together to form a daisy-chain bitstream.